pandaloan/startup/Public/README.md

 For this deliverable I stored the scores in the database.

-    MongoDB Atlas database created - done!
+ - **MongoDB Atlas database created** - done!
-    Endpoints for data - stubbed out endpoints process the data and send it to Mongo.
+ - **Endpoints for data** - endpoints process the data and send it to Mongo.
-    Stores data in MongoDB - attempted - done!
+ - **Stores data in MongoDB** - done!

 ## Login deliverable

+For this deliverable I associate the scores with the logged in user.

+- **User registration** - Creates a new account in the database.
+- **Existing user** - Stores the username ans password under the same user if the user already exists.
+- **Use MongoDB to store credentials** - Stores both user and their scores.
+- **Restricts functionality** - You cannot play, visit the About page, or visit the Scores page until you have logged in.